scotentSD/international/_posts/2020-02-18-Registration_Process.md

 ---
 layout: post                # Don't change this from "post"
-title: Lab Research         # Title to show on the page
+title: Registration usability testing (Online Unmoderated)         # Title to show on the page
 type: lab                   # Chose from: lab, online, a11y, other, partner
 phase: beta                 # chose from discovery, alpha, beta, live
 initials: LH & MK           # initials of person who did/uploaded the research
-display_date: 22nd May 2020 # Date to show on the page
+display_date: 18th Feb 2020 # Date to show on the page
 return_url: "https://scotentsd.github.io/international/timeline/" # leave like this - don't change it
 type_of_event: online       # add the type of event if you want it displayed added to the heading when the post is clicked on
                             # Lab Testing, Partner co-creation and co-design, Accessibility, Online research and testing, Events, F2F and testing